Melbourne's TMJ & Jaw Pain Treatment Specialists

 What to Expect at Your Assessment

-40 minutes- Comprehensive shoulder injury history and functional limitations
+40 minutes- Comprehensive jaw symptom history and functional impact assessment

 - Customised treatment plan with realistic timeline